What Determines How Long a SaaS MVP Takes?

 - Using cutting-edge tech — Boring technology is reliable technology.
 Save the experiments for side projects.

-- Works in sprints with regular demos
+- works in sprints with regular demos so you can see progress, not status reports;

-Ready to Build Your MVP?
+Ready to Plan Your MVP?